ysoh286/honours-project-2017/detailed-notes.md

 This document contains findings, examples, and all kinds of things related to the project.
 Will be updated weekly...

 ---
+### Week 4 (30/03 - 06/04): Shiny + Plotly, Shiny + ggvis, 'what-ifs' on avoiding redrawing plots?

+ **Q: Investigate the following in more detail: Shiny + Plotly, Shiny + ggvis, Crosstalk**

+ **A:** ??

+**TO DOs:**
+- investigate Shiny + Plotly
+- investigate Shiny + ggvis
+- investigate crosstalk
+- think of ways for achieving these 'challenges'

+---
 ## Week 3 (23/03-30/03): Understanding more Shiny, limits to functions

 **Q: What are the limits to Shiny's interactive functions (e.g.brushedPoints())?**

 **A:**
 The main limitation of using these interactive functions that Shiny provides is that they **only work on base and ggplot2** (includes facetted plots).
-It appears to work on a mapping condition where plotted co-ordinates on a high resolution PNG are aligned to the data.
+They appear to work on a mapping condition where plotted co-ordinates on a high resolution PNG are aligned to the data.
 Without this 'mapping', it fails (as seen with lattice plots).
-The function tries to handle missing data appropriately.
+The function tries to handle missing data appropriately, and doesn't handle large datasets very well.
-It can be adaptable to bar and box plots (but requires a bit more code and thought).
+It can be adapted to bar and box plots but requires a bit more code and thought.

+You can link two plots together to achieve linked brushing by making the dataset 'reactive' based upon what is being selected by the user.

+Note that the limits to brushedPoints() would apply to some of the other functions that Shiny also has for incorporating interactivity (such as nearPoints()).

 **ggvis** has its own functions that allow for similar interactions to be achieved (but requires a few more lines of code as you have to make a link rather than brushedPoints() that does it automatically).

-- Still in progress: investigating box plots, bar plots, linking within a plot and between plots
 - Alot of interactions that Shiny achieves are not interactions directly on/inside the plot, but rather something outside of the plot that 'redraws'/'reshapes' it. (e.g. filter slides to control a variable or number of counts, or 'animations' that are rather static images joined together than 'moving' points on the graph ).
-That could possibly be explained by how Shiny works with its reactive engine....
+That could possibly be explained by how Shiny works with its reactive engine...

-Note that the limits to brushedPoints() would apply to some of the other functions that Shiny also has for incorporating interactivity (such as nearPoints()).
+- In comparison to week 1's HTMLwidgets, those had interactions within the plot, but in a standalone sense where they're not linked to anything else but themselves.

 #### NOTES:
 - According to its documentation, brushedPoints() works on base plots and ggplot2 (note that CRAN version works for base plots, but the dev version for Shiny is required for ggplots)